Armatores/Simureality/Simureality.md

     Groups of neurons processing different attributes of a single object become temporarily entangled.
 This creates an instantaneous, non-communicative correlation between their states, binding the percept without the need for sluggish classical signal transmission.
     *   **Experimental Signature (Long-term):** Experiments designed to detect quantum correlations (e.g., Bell-type inequalities) between spatially separated neural populations (e.g., in visual and olfactory cortex) as they process a unified object (e.g., a rose) should reveal statistically significant non-classical correlations.
 These correlations would vanish when the same features are perceived as unrelated.

-**Conclusion: A Shift in Paradigm**

-The brain is not a passive victim of its environment.
-It is an active, encapsulated domain that has learned to execute sophisticated quantum algorithms for perception, cognition, and consciousness, all in the relentless pursuit of the universal imperative: **ΣK → min**.